Quadrant Chambers pupil barrister recruitment

 The nature of the commercial bar means barristers can expect to work long hours from time to time.
 As one tenant explains: “nobody at the commercial bar has a “perfectly balanced” work and personal life.
 There are obvious work peaks during trial or around hearings but generally the paperwork side of work can be done in hours that suit the individual”.
 Members’ work/life balance is also supported by clerks who “will always respect any time that you have decided to take off” meaning “reasonable life balance can be obtained with a bit of discipline”.

 Overall, Quadrant ensures that no one is ever marooned, with support freely available through the set’s “pretty universally observed open door policy”.
-As one tenant sums up: “the set is by far the friendliest place I’ve ever worked”.
-A junior at the set tells us that their colleagues will always support them when they have a problem: “there is always someone willing to give up their valuable time to listen to whatever problems you’re facing and offer their input, be that on a legal problem, awkward points of procedure, or just life in general!”.
+With reviews like “wonderful and hugely intelligent colleagues who value friendship and support above all” and “by the friendliest place I’ve ever worked”, rest assured there’s always a helping hand on offer here.
+Another junior told us that: “there is always someone willing to give up their valuable time to listen to whatever problems you’re facing and offer their input, be that on a legal problem, awkward points of procedure, or just life in general!”.

 Given how friendly the tenants are, it is unsurprising that they enjoy socialising together.
 We hear that they regularly meet up for impromptu drinks or for dinners.
 Organised events such as quizzes also take place and there is a “vibrant” WhatsApp group.
 The junior end of the set is said to have a particularly active social life, with one junior telling us that they have even been on holiday with their fellow junior colleagues!

 In terms of Quadrant’s location, the set moved into its home on Fleet Street back in 2004.
-The premises is described as a “real eye-catcher”.
-Indeed, we are told that “guests always comment on how cosy it is”.
+The premises is described as a “real eye-catcher” and with “lifts, aircon and some great views over the Temple” it’s no surprise that “guests always comment on how cosy it is”.
 The building was extensively refurbished before barristers moved in meaning the facilities on offer apparently remain “amazing”.
 Tenants all have their own rooms, access to large modern conference spaces, and a small but attractive law library — no wonder they score great marks for facilities!
 The set is also accessible, with two large lifts and accessible bathrooms on every floor.
-IT provision at the set is also highly-rated, something which is increasingly important in an age of flexible working.
+IT provision at the set is also highly-rated, in large part thanks to dedicated IT manager Rakesh Harsiana, who has been described as a “revelation”.

 Quadrant offers up to three pupillages each year to those who it believes “will thrive in the intellectually demanding and competitive world of the commercial bar”.
 Pupils will typically sit with four different supervisors over the year, meaning that they can see a variety of work.
 Tasks will include “drafting opinions, pleadings and skeleton arguments, assisting with legal research and producing a monthly digest of important cases”.
 As is common with many commercial sets, pupils do not take on their own cases until tenancy — something which can be considered to have pros and cons.
 Pupil supervisors are said to be “honest, open, respectful and responsive”, with one former pupil commenting: “I was trained by some of the best at the commercial bar, who have remained close friends and mentors to this day”.
 Both formal and informal feedback is provided during pupillage, with a series of advocacy exercises and written assignments being conducted.